-Planning Rome with kids feels like a daunting task.
-We haven’t taken the kids to Italy yet, but our friends Frank and BJ have taken their son and have written their recommendations for how to plan a trip and the top sights to see with kids in Rome.
-They share what experiences in Rome are the most engaging for small kids and how they pulled off an epic visit to the Eternal City.
+Planning Rome with kids feels like a daunting task, right?
+It’s not if you know the best things to do and get recommendations for how to plan a trip!
+The top sights to see with kids in Rome make for an epic visit to the Eternal City.

 Europe is filled with a rich history, wonderful cultures, stunning architecture, fantastic food, incredible languages… The list can go on and on.
-When we travel all together as a family, we like to introduce Milo (and ourselves) to different cultures, foods and historical sites.
+When we travel all together as a family, we like to introduce ourselves to different cultures, foods and historical sites.
 That being said, one of our favorite countries to visit in Europe is Italy.
-My family is Italian, and this being Milo’s first time in Europe, we had to visit Italy so he can meet all of his cousins there.
+It’s right up there with Croatia!

 When travelling anywhere with kids whether it’s for a long period of time or even just a few days, it’s important to pack light, and smart!
 When you visit Rome with kids, you really need to be practical and bring along only the essentials.

-Tip: yes, packing light includes tank tops, but remember that many sights to see in Italy include churches of all sorts.
-You may be required to cover your shoulders or decolletage before entering.
+Clothing Packing Tip: yes, packing light includes tank tops, but remember that many sights to see in Italy include churches of all sorts.
+You may be required to cover your shoulders or décolletage before entering.

 Don’t forget to pack your sunscreen or preferred sun protection when visiting Rome with kids.
-It happened to be a heatwave when we visited and the Roman sun gets hot.
+The Roman sun gets hot.
 You will sweat and have to reapply sunblock often.
 Make sure you are and your kids are protected from the sun’s rays with cool, breathable hats and UV blocking sunglasses.

 Tip: strollers with large wheels that can handle bumps are the best.
 Smaller, umbrella strollers can be tricky with cobblestone streets and in some cases can be dangerous should wheels get stuck.